aklump/glob/README.md

 ## Performance Considerations

-It is more performant to reuse a single instance as the filelist may be cached with each use.
+It is more performant to reuse a single instance as the file list may be cached with each use.
 This is most performant:

 ```php
 $globber = new \AKlump\Glob\Glob();